telerik/kendo-ui-core/docs/controls/data-management/grid/adaptive.md

 # Adaptive Rendering

-From Kendo UI Q3 2013 release onwards, the Grid widget supports "adaptive" enhancements like changes in styling and behavior in order to remain consistent with the client device experience.
+As of the Kendo UI Q3 2013 release, the Grid widget supports adaptive enhancements, such as changes in styling and behavior, to provide consistency to the client device experience.
 For instance, when filtering or editing data on a mobile device, Kendo UI slides in a new screen for the user, which is a departure from the more desktop-like inline and popup behaviors.
 To see those features in action, check the [adaptive rendering demos](http://demos.telerik.com/kendo-ui/m/index#grid/adaptive).

-## Set Up
+## Getting Started

+### Enable Adaptive Rendering

 To enable the adaptive rendering feature, set the [`mobile`](/api/javascript/ui/grid#configuration-mobile) property to `true`, `phone` or `tablet`.